dsuni/svndumpsanitizer/README.md

 ```sh
 $ ./svndumpsanitizer --infile huge_mess.dump --outfile repo1.dump --include trunk/repo1 tags/repo1 branches/my_really_important_stuff --drop-empty
 ```

+### Nix

+If you use [Nix flakes](https://nixos.wiki/wiki/Flakes), you can directly consume this repository as a flake.
+For example: to imperatively install to the current profile, one would run `nix flake install github:dsuni/svndumpsanitizer`.

 ## What svndumpsanitizer *doesn't* do

 To save yourself time and frustration by trying to use this tool for something it was never intended to do, please notice that it does not: